brson/hackmd-collab/compile-time-2.md

 This ability lends itself to the _perception_ of compiler speed, since the user is constantly getting necessary feedback while they work.
 It can dramatically shorten the feedback cycle for correcting type checking errors, and in Rust, getting the program to successfully type check takes up a huge proportion of developers' time.

-I'm sure the prior art is extensive, but a notable modern responsive compiler is the [Roselyn] .NET compiler; and the concept of responive compilers has recently been advanced significantly with the adoption of the [Language Server Protocol][lsp].
+I imagine the prior art is extensive, but a notable innovative responsive compiler is the [Roselyn] .NET compiler; and the concept of responsive compilers has recently been advanced significantly with the adoption of the [Language Server Protocol][lsp].
 Both are Microsoft projects.

 In Rust today we support this IDE use case with the [Rust Language Server][RLS] (the RLS).
 But many Rust developers will know that the RLS experience can be pretty disappointing, with huge latency between typing and getting feedback.
 Sometimes the RLS fails to find the expected results, or simply fails compeletely.
-The failures of the RLS are almost entirely due to being built on top of a batch-model compiler, and not a responsive compiler.
+The failures of the RLS are mostly due to being built on top of a batch-model compiler, and not a responsive compiler.

 The RLS is gradually being supplanted by [`rust-analyzer`], which amounts to essentially a ground-up rewrite of `rustc`, at least through its analysis phases, to support responsive compilation.
 It's expected that over time [`rust-analyzer` and `rustc` will share increasing amounts of code][libraryification].